Analytics built by: Location, Inc.

 Notably, Ames's appreciation rate in the latest quarter is one of the lowest in America.

-Relative to Iowa, our data show that Ames's latest annual appreciation rate is higher than 90% of the other cities and towns in Iowa.
+Relative to Iowa, our data show that Ames's latest annual appreciation rate is lower than 80% of the other cities and towns in Iowa.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Ames differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Ames - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Ames real estate investment or home purchase decisions.